vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 ## Working in the portal

-When you open the Defender portal, you see the services included in your subscriptions, and settings based on your portal permissions.
+On the **Home** page, your view is determined by the services included in your subscriptions, and access settings based on your portal permissions.

 :::image type="content" source="media/home-page.png" alt-text="Screenshot of the Home page in the Microsoft Defender portal" lightbox="media/home-page.png":::